 Fairness is very important to me, not just avoiding any sort of discrimination but also avoiding favoritism.
 I feel that it is extremely important for students to have assignments with clear directions and expectations, and to receive prompt, constructive assessment and feedback on their work.
 I welcome comments and suggestions from students to assist me in improving my courses.

-I play violin and sing at my church, and until recently, I was a volunteer at Recording for the Blind and Dyslexic.
+I play violin and sing at my church.
 We were a foster family (we're now "retired") for a long time.
 Several of our children became ours through foster parenting.
 My husband is also a physicist.
 For fun, I love to tap dance, and to relax I enjoy reading scifi and fantasy.

 Comments and Feedback

 FOTF 2006: Team Teaching in the Online Classroom: Benefits and Challenges (copresenter)

 FOTF 2007: Revealing and Affirming Learning to Students